Sol–gel process: Sono-Ormosil

 Sonication is an efficient tool for the synthesis of polymers.
 The cavitational shear forces, which stretch out and break the chain in a non-random process, result in a lowering of the molecular weight and poly-dispersity.
 Furthermore, multi-phase systems are very efficient dispersed and emulsified, so that very fine mixtures are provided.
 This means that ultrasound increases the rate of polymerisation over conventional stirring and results in higher molecular weights with lower polydispersities.
 Ormosils (organically modified silicate) are obtained when silane is added to gel-derived silica during sol–gel process.
 The product is a molecular-scale composite with improved mechanical properties.
 Sono-Ormosils are characterized by a higher density than classic gels as well as an improved thermal stability.
 An explanation therefore might be the increased degree of polymerization.

 Pechini process

 For single cation systems like SiO2 and TiO2, hydrolysis and condensation processes naturally give rise to homogenous compositions.
 For systems involving multiple cations, such as strontium titanate, SrTiO3 and other perovskite systems, the concept of steric immobilisation becomes relevant.
-To avoid the formation of multiple phases of binary oxides as the result of differing hydrolysis and condensation rates, the entrapment of cations in a polymer network is an effective approach, generally termed the Pechini Process.
+To avoid the formation of multiple phases of binary oxides as the result of differing hydrolysis and condensation rates, the entrapment of cations in a polymer network is an effective approach, generally termed the Pechini process.
 In this process, a chelating agent is used, most often citric acid, to surround aqueous cations and sterically entrap them.
 Subsequently, a polymer network is formed to immobilize the chelated cations in a gel or resin.
 This is most often achieved by poly-esterification using ethylene glycol.
 The resulting polymer is then combusted under oxidising conditions to remove organic content and yield a product oxide with homogeneously dispersed cations.

-Nanomaterials

-In the processing of fine ceramics, the irregular particle sizes and shapes in a typical powder often lead to polydisperse (non-uniform) packing morphologies that result in packing density variations in the powder compact.
-Uncontrolled flocculation of powders due to attractive van der Waals forces can also give rise to microstructural heterogeneities.